Is It Mandatory for an Employee to Sign a Non-Compete Agreement Before Receiving Their Last Paycheck?

 - Non-disclosure agreement – A non-disclosure agreement prevents a former employee from providing their former employer’s competitors with trade secrets and other confidential information.
 The employee also can’t share information with third parties.

 - Non-solicitation agreement – A non-solicitation agreement prohibits a former employee from contracting or soliciting business from an employer’s customers or clients.

 - Confidentiality agreement – A confidentiality agreement requires an employee to keep information related to the company private during and after employment.

 Get Help from a Tennessee Employment Law Attorney

 You might sign a non-compete agreement when you accept a job offer thinking it won’t harm you.
 However, it typically benefits an employer instead of an employee.
 If you have questions about the fairness of a non-compete agreement you signed, seek help from an experienced Tennessee employment attorney.

-The Employment and Consumer Law Group knows state and federal laws governing non-compete agreements and clauses.
+The Employment and Commerce Law Group knows state and federal laws governing non-compete agreements and clauses.
 We protect our client’s rights and fight against unfair employment practices.
 Call or contact us online today for a free consultation.